Skip to main content

 What is Pancreatic Cancer?

-The pancreas is a gland located deep in the abdomen between the stomach and the spine (back bone).
+The pancreas is a gland located deep in the abdomen between the stomach and the spine (backbone).
 It is about 6 inches long and less than 2 inches wide.
 It extends across the abdomen.

-The pancreas is really two separate glands inside the same organ.
+The pancreas is two separate glands inside the same organ.
 The exocrine gland makes enzymes to break down fats and proteins in foods so the body can use them.
 Most of the cells in the pancreas are part of the exocrine system.

 A smaller number of cells in the pancreas are endocrine cells.
 These cells are arranged in clusters called islets (or islets of Langerhans) and make hormones (such as insulin) that help balance the amount of sugar in the blood.